Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Do any special rules apply to online advertising of medicinal products?

-Online promotional materials follow the abovementioned authorisation procedure.
-In case of prescription medicines, promotion is permitted only on a restricted webpage that is accessible only by healthcare professionals.
+Online promotional materials follow the abovementioned authorisation procedure; authorization shall be requested for each banner, webpage, frame as each of them is considered a distinct advertisement tool.
+In case of prescription medicines, promotion is permitted on a webpage with restricted access for healthcare professionals.

 What are the packaging and labelling requirements for medicinal products?